"Data type" is what we use to categorize data based on the kind of information that it covers and the way the data are collected.

 Data about behavior, opinions or characteristics based on responses to questions from a sample of a specified population or entity.

-Data from systems that register vital events in a population – a specific type of administrative record.
+Data from a system that registers vital events in a population, including births, stillbirths, deaths, marriages and divorces – a specific type of administrative data.